-We are working to catalog all of the objects in the museum's collections, including carvings by Wendell Gilley and other important carvers, and two-dimensional art, including prints and paintings by contemporary artists, and two important portfolios: Audubon's Birds of America and Tyson's Birds of Mount Desert.
+We are working to catalog all of the objects in the museum's collections, including carvings by Wendell Gilley and other important carvers; two-dimensional art, including prints and paintings by contemporary artists; and two important portfolios: Audubon's Birds of America and Tyson's Birds of Mount Desert.

-When finished, the catalog will make the museum's entire collection, and archives, freely accessible to the public.
-We expect the catalog will take 5 years to complete - but as records are added, they become available for viewing.
+When it is finished, the museum's entire collection and archives will be freely accessible to the public.
+We expect the catalog will take five years to complete - but as records are added, they become available for viewing.
 Click on the link below to see our progress so far.

 View the catalog here: Online catalog

-Our collection includes over 300 carvings by renowned bird carver Wendell Gilley, who carved thousands of birds in his lifetime (over 10,000 by his own count!).
-In addition, our permanent collection holds a full Birds of America elephant size reproduction portfolio by Audubon and a Birds of Mount Desert original portfolio by Tyson.
+Our collection includes more than 300 carvings by renowned bird carver Wendell Gilley, who carved thousands of birds in his lifetime (more than 10,000 by his own count!).
+In addition, our permanent collection holds a full Birds of America elephant-size reproduction portfolio by Audubon and a Birds of Mount Desert original portfolio by Tyson.
 Prints from these two portfolios are often on view.
-We also have a small, but growing collection of 2- and 3-dimensional works by contemporary artists, including painter and writer Gail Gibbons, printmaker Andera Rich and sculptor Don Rambadt, among others.
+We also have a small, but growing, collection of two- and three-dimensional works by contemporary artists, including painter and writer Gail Gibbons, printmaker Andrea Rich and sculptor Don Rambadt, among others.